How to Set Up Hyper Backup on a Synology NAS

 Backup a Synology NAS to a Raspberry Pi

-Conclusion & Final Thoughts
+Conclusion & Final Thoughts on Hyper Backup

 This tutorial looked at how to set up Hyper Backup on a Synology NAS.
-The steps followed and instructions provided in this tutorial are to help you set up your own Hyper Backup task, but you can check out the specific examples in the videos above if you’re interested.
+The steps followed and instructions provided in this tutorial are to help you set up your own backup task, but you can check out the specific examples in the videos above if you’re interested.
 Thanks for checking out the tutorial!

 WunderTech